jaakkokorhonen/perplexity-settings/README.md

 - **`FMT=structured+quotes(orig+ANS_lang);`**
   Format the answer clearly and structurally.
 Present quotations in the original language and in the response language.
 - **`QUOTE=max(orig+ANS_lang);`**
   Use quotations as much as possible.
 Present each quotation both in the original language and in the response language.
-The `ANS_lang` token is portable — if you adapt the profile to another language, the translation target follows automatically without editing this rule.
+The `ANS_lang` token is portable — if you change the profile settings to another language, the translation target follows automatically without editing this rule.
 - **`CITE=inline;`**
   Cite sources inline at the point of each claim, not collected in a list at the end.
 - **`PREC=match(Q);`**